SmartsquareGmbH/squit/README.md

     // The timeout for requests before squit fails.
 The default is 10. timeout = 60

+    // If Squit should only print if a tests fails. silent = false

     // If the task should pass on test failures or not. ignoreFailures = false

     xml {
         // If the xml diffing should be strict.
         // If not, differences like namespace prefixes are not reported as differences.